 When EY was asked to conduct a review of the refinery’s supply chain compliance it discovered it had paid out a total of $5.2bn in cash in 2012, but failed to report the suspicious activity to the money laundering authorities. $146m of the cash allegedly went to Renade International.

-Bambos Tsiattalou, partner at criminal and civil litigation firm Stokoe Partnership Solicitors, said: ‘Auditing firms need to adopt a more risk-based approach to money laundering in future.
+Bambos Tsiattalou, Founder at criminal and civil litigation firm Stokoe Partnership Solicitors, said: ‘Auditing firms need to adopt a more risk-based approach to money laundering in future.
 This is a systemic issue and, as such, requires a systemic response.
 Nowadays, money can easily move across borders, particularly within the EU’s single market.
 Therefore, any effective regulatory response must be both systemic and transnational.'”

-Stokoe news header - computer
+Stokoe news header - books

 READ MOREREAD MORE